 Barnett, the man photographed in Nancy Pelosi’s office the day of the U.S. Capitol riots, was transferred earlier this month to Washington, D.C., KNWA reported.

-A federal judge reversed a bond decision for Barnett arrested in the Jan.
+A federal judge there had reversed a bond decision for Barnett arrested in the Jan.
 6 U.S. Capitol riots’ aftermath.

-According to content partner KNWA, the decision will keep Richard Barnett in custody.
+According to content partner KNWA, the decision kept Barnett in custody.